 Sharpshooters is located at 900 Chambersburg Road, Gettysburg PA 17325.
 Call 717-334-4598 for tickets.
 Their email is firstname.lastname@example.org and website is www.sharpshootersgrill.com.
 When you arrive, please look for the Gettysburg Soup Kitchen table and introduce yourselves.
 Kathleen Redding, our new Community Outreach Liaison and Donna Mountfort, Board Chairperson will be there to greet you.

-Please note, we have exciting news: The Gettysburg Community Soup Kitchen has a new Post Office Box number.
-Prince of Peace Church was generously letting The Soup Kitchen share their postal box.
-However, now we have our own!!
+Please note, we have exciting news: The Gettysburg Community Soup Kitchen has a new Post Office Box number – 3445.
+Prince of Peace Church was generously sharing their postal box, but now we have our own!!
 Please address all your correspondence and contributions to The Gettysburg Community Soup Kitchen, PO Box 3445, Gettysburg PA 17325.

 On the website for the International Fraternal Order of Eagles there is a quote, “An Organization that Never Stops Giving.”
 That is certainly true of the Gettysburg Fraternal Order of Eagles, which donated over $230,000 to local charities last year.
 The Gettysburg Community Soup Kitchen was one of the grateful recipients; receiving a contribution of $15,000 from the Gettysburg FOE.

 Eagle board member Marty Slagle, seen at the far right of the photograph, told Kathleen Redding of the Soup Kitchen that he hand delivers all the Eagle contribution checks to the community agencies they support.
 Marty explained to Kathleen that the basis of the Eagles is to give back to the community and to help neighbors in need.